csc-training/openacc/docs/02-OpenACC-intro.md

   [http://www.openacc.org](http://www.openacc.org/)

-# OpenACC vs. CUDA
+# OpenACC vs. CUDA/HIP

-- Why OpenACC and not CUDA?
+- Why OpenACC and not CUDA/HIP?
     - Easier to work with
     - Porting of existing software requires less work
     - Same code can be compiled to CPU and GPU versions easily
-- Why CUDA and not OpenACC?
+- Why CUDA/HIP and not OpenACC?
     - Can access all features of the GPU hardware
     - More optimization possibilities